 The bow thruster aids in maneuvering your boat.
 The outboard engines can control the direction of the stern while the bow thruster drives the bow.
-Use the joystick control located at the helm to control the thruster.
-The emergency shut-off switch provides a simple method to quickly disconnect power from the thruster motor.
-Depress this button to disengage the thruster in the event of an emergency.
-Reference "Bow Thruster Layout" on page 8-29 for a layout diagram.
+Use the joystick control located at the helm to control the bow thruster by pushing the joystick in the direction you want the bow to move.
+The emergency shut-off switch provides a simple method to quickly disconnect power from the bow thruster motor.
+Depress this button to disengage the bow thruster in the event of an emergency.